codynhanpham/corsget/README.md

 You can also build the project (or download a release) and run it as a `systemd` service.
 A sample unit file is provided in [`corsget.service`](corsget.service).

 Please see more details in the example unit file.
 Main points to note are:
-1. Copy the unit file to `/etc/systemd/system/corsget.service` and edit it as needed.
+1. Copy or symlink the unit file to `/etc/systemd/system/corsget.service` and edit it as needed.
 2. Select a user to run the service as: either a dedicated user, or as your own user.
-If you choose a dedicated user, make sure to create it first and give it permission to read the config file.
+If you choose a dedicated user, make sure to create it first and give it permission to read the config file and run the executable.
 3. Point the `WorkingDirectory=` to the directory where the config file is located.
 The default is `/etc/corsget`.
 4. Update the `Environment=CORSGET_CONFIG=` line to point to your config file.
 The default is `/etc/corsget/config.yaml`.
 5. Update `ExecStart=` to point to the corsget binary.
 The default is `/usr/local/bin/corsget`.